What's a Preacher to Do?

 This episode features The Reverend Vanessa A. Sims, Executive Director at Thou Art My Sister Ministries.

 Rev. Vanessa A. Sims serves as an ordained minister with the Association of International Gospel Assemblies.
-She is the Executive Director and founder of Thou Art My Sister Ministries - a mentoring program to help at risk youth.
+She is the Executive Director and founder of Thou Art My Sister Ministries - a sisterhood ministry created to empower females in the Dallas/Fort Worth area.
+They envision a community in which every girl, young woman, and women across the United States experience nurturing, positive one-to-one relationships and community support. .
 Thou Art My Sister Ministries was formally organized as an AIGA Mission Charter in March 2018.

 A passion for knowledge and a desire for self- improvement led Vanessa A. Sims to pursue higher education.
 She is the first college graduate in her family.
 In December 2015, she obtained a Master’s of Theological Studies at Southern Methodist University-Perkins School of Theology, Dallas, Texas.